kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise1.rst

 - The NIfTI files *mag.nii.gz* and *phase.nii.gz* contain the magnitude and the phase data acquired with a multi-echo gradient echo sequence.

-  Both images are 4D datasets, with the first 3 dimensions containing spatial information (i.e. the image of the brain) and **echo time in the 4th dimension**.
+  Both images are 4D datasets, with the first 3 dimensions being spatial (i.e. the brain volume in x,y and z) and ** the echo time in the 4th dimension**.

-- The NIfTI files *mask.nii.gz* contains a precomputed 3D brain mask
+- The NIfTI file *mask.nii.gz* contains a precomputed 3D brain mask

-- The JSON files contain important information such as the echo times (TE) and magnetic field strength (in Tesla), and orientation of the acquisition regarding the physical coordinates of the scanner.
-These are important to compute the magnetic susceptibility with the correct units and ensure the physical model is correct.
+- The JSON files contain important information such as the echo times (TE) and magnetic field strength (in Tesla), orientation of the acquisition in respect to the physical coordinates of the scanner.
+These are essential parameteres to correctly define our magnetic dipole in the image space and compute the magnetic susceptibility, ensuring that the physical model is correct!

 Magnitude images
 ^^^^^^^^^^^^^^^^

 #.
 Take a look at the magnitude images.
-You can do this by calling the image viewer FSLView in the terminal:
+You can do this byusing an image viewer such as FSLeyes.
+Type in the terminal:

    ``fsleyes mag.nii.gz &``